We reveal the 20 things you must know about extensions — and probably don’t.

 20. You Probably Can’t Claim VAT Relief if You Are Extending

 Most extensions will be subject to VAT on labour and materials at the standard rate of 20%, especially if you use a contractor to undertake the work.
 If you use local tradesmen who are not VAT registered you can save the 20% VAT on their labour, but you will still have to pay VAT on materials at the standard rate.

 Some extension projects are eligible for VAT relief, such as work to listed buildings (zero rated), the conversion of an existing dwelling that changes the number of units (reduced rate of 5%) and work to a building that has been unoccupied for at least two years (reduced rate of 5%).

-To benefit from VAT relief you must use a VAT registered builder — you cannot reclaim the VAT yourself.
+To benefit from VAT relief if you are extending a listed building or renovating an unoccupied home, you must use a VAT registered builder — you cannot reclaim the VAT yourself.

 (MORE: Reclaiming VAT)